Remote serial port access over Ethernet - software alternative

 This is how it works:

-- Before you start using FlexiHub, choose the subscription plan here.
+- Before you start using FlexiHub, specify how many connections you need here.
 Register an account.

 - Install FlexiHub on the server, i.e. the computer that has a serial device attached to it.
 Launch the application and log into your account.

 - The app will display a list of available devices, choose the one you’d like to share and click ‘Unlock’ next to it.
 This makes it accessible to other network computers that have FlexiHub installed on them.
 ‘Lock’ option will make it invisible to others.

 - Now, install FlexiHub on the client, i.e. the computer that needs remote access to the serial device.
 Launch the app and log in using the same credentials

 - In the list of devices shared to the network, use ‘Connect’ to get access to the device you need.
 Its contents and functionality will be accessible to you as if it were connected to your local machine.

 For FlexiHub physical distance is no issue at all, the software does not require any complicated configuration and setup and you can access serial over Ethernet or any other network.
 Working with serial devices is simple with FlexiHub.